kcbanner/uw-wkrpt/README.md

 [5]: http://www.phys.psu.edu/~collins/software/latexmk-jcc/

 Latexmk will run `pdflatex` and `bibtex` as many times as is necessary for you, so you only need to call it once.
+See Makefile.example.

 ## Files